alextanhongpin/go-learn/generics.md

 	return json.Marshal(v.value)
 }

-// UnmarshalJSON does not add back the validator - figure out how to add it back through reflection. func (v *Value[T]) UnmarshalJSON(raw []byte) error {
+// UnmarshalJSON does not add back the validator - figure out how to add it back through reflection (NOTE: manually add in value object, see Age example). func (v *Value[T]) UnmarshalJSON(raw []byte) error {
+	if v == nil {
+		return errors.New("unmarshal to nil Value[T]")
+	}
 	if bytes.Equal(raw, []byte("null")) {
 		return nil
 	}